sgillbank/APIs/Sections/Wallets.md

 }
 </pre>

 Please note that the **ID** field is the only required field for an update.
 Only the fields that need updating should be included, see the **Create Credit Card / eCheck** endpoint for more information.
 When updating a Wallet entry, do **not** include the **Account** field.
 PayFabric is unable to update the account/card number.
-To update an account/card number, delete the old Wallet entry and create a new one.
+To update an account/card number or its customer, delete the old Wallet entry and create a new one.

 ###### Response
 <pre>